-- Reducing victim-blaming (the idea that a victim’s actions, body, or choices are to blame for assault)
+- Reduce victim-blaming (the idea that a victim’s actions, body, or choices are to blame for sexual assault)

-- Providing a sense of the solidarity of community to make survivors feel that they are not alone, and to encourage community action in reducing assault
+- Provide a sense of the solidarity of community to show survivors that they are not alone

-- Raising awareness of the devastating impact that rape and sexual assault can have upon survivors
+- Demonstrate the devastating impact that rape and sexual assault can have upon survivors

-The campaign aims to reach those of all genders, ages, nationalities and sexualities.
-It is an all-inclusive, apolitical campaign for everybody, world-wide.
+The movement aims to reach those of all genders, ages, nationalities and sexualities.
+It is an all-inclusive, apolitical space for everybody, world-wide.
 If you would like to submit your story or contact us, there are forms on our page to do so.
-We welcome personal experiences, creative writing, positive thinking, or any initiatives, ideas or thoughts that you may have for the campaign and wish to share.
+We welcome personal experiences, creative writing, positive thinking, or any initiatives, ideas or thoughts that you may have for the movement and wish to share.
 All contributors can choose to remain anonymous or be named at will.

 To seek urgent help regarding a case of sexual assault, please see the following helplines:

-Emergency: 999 – Report all incidents of rape, violence or sexual assault to the police, or dial 101 to report suspicious behaviour in a non-emergency situation
+Emergency: 999 – To report incidents of rape, violence or sexual assault to the police, or dial 101 to report suspicious behaviour in a non-emergency situation

 NHS: 111 – The NHS out-of-hours helpline for health advice and referral to a medical professional